-Why are you trading and what exactly do you want to gain from trading?
-Come up with clear, long thought out answers for these questions and incorporate the answers into your trading plan.
+Why are you trading, and what exactly do you want to gain from trading?
+Come up with clear, long-thought-out answers to these questions and incorporate the answers into your trading plan.

-With a clear and defined goal, it will be easier to stick to the trading plan, trust it and stay on the path towards your ultimate trading life.
+With a clear and defined goal, it will be easier to stick to the trading plan, trust it and stay on the path toward your ultimate trading life.

 In his understanding, Roger refers to the duality of success and failure as fire versus ice.
-In moments where everything is going well and he is succeeding, he likens the feeling to fire.
-He is alive with the energy and heat and it excites and pushes him towards his goals.
+In moments where everything is going well, and he is succeeding, he likens the feeling to fire.
+He is alive with the energy and heat, and it excites and pushes him toward his goals.
 On the opposite side, days that don’t turn out in his favor are referred to as ice.